porres/pd-cyclone/README.md

 <strong>Installing Cyclone:</strong>

-You can get Cyclone directly from Pure Data's external manager (a.k.a. 'deken'), just go to the "Help" menu, then "find externals" and search for "cyclone".
+You'll find cyclone's latest releases at: https://github.com/porres/pd-cyclone/releases but you can also just get Cyclone directly from Pure Data's external manager (a.k.a. 'deken').
+For that, you only need to go to the "Help" menu, then "find externals" and search for "cyclone".
 Make sure to get the latest version!

 Cyclone 0.3 comes with a set of separate binaries for most of the externals, but also comes with a single binary pack that contains the cyclone operators, which are 12 objects with non-alphanumeric names (check "cyclone-help.pd" for more info).
 Details on How To Install cyclone can be found here: https://github.com/porres/pd-cyclone/wiki/How-To-Install